tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 #### Garlic Routing

-Garlic routing is a way of building paths/tunnels through which messages/data in the I2P network travels.
-When a message leaves the application/client, it is encrypted to the recipient's public key.
+Garlic routing is a way of building paths or tunnels through which messages in the I2P network travel.
+When a message leaves the application or client, it is encrypted to the recipient's public key.
 The encrypted message is then encrypted with instructions specifying the next hop.
 The message travels in this way through each hop until it reaches the recipient.
 During the transportation of the message, it is bundled with other messages.
 This means that any message travelling in the network could contain a number of other messages bundled with it.
 In essence, garlic routing does two